This post may contain affiliate links, but are products that I use and love!

 That’s because your site is free and hosted with WordPress.
 If you want to drop the [.wordpress], you’ll need to go self-hosted – but you already knew that… that’s why you’re here!
 WordPress.ORG will allow you to apply a custom domain and connect it with your hosting plan on SiteGround.

 With all of the blogs and websites I have created, you can imagine that I have tried a good handful of hosts.
-Of every provider that I have tried, SiteGround is easily the best.
+Of every provider that I have tried, SiteGround is easily on of the best.
 Assuming you are working with a WordPress blog, which you should be, SiteGround has managed WordPress-specific hosting options.

 - If you’re just starting out, try the StartUp plan.
 It’s super affordable at $3.95/mo, it can manage 10GB of space, and is suitable for ~10,000 monthly visits.
 Seriously, such a good deal for a new blog!